 The guidelines described alternatives for stratifying VTE risk in general and abdominal-pelvic surgical patients, based on risk factors, with similar recommendations for other non-orthopedic surgical populations.

-Risk factors used in the CHEST guidelines are based on Caprini scores, which physicians can use to assess an individual patient’s risk for developing DVT based on a variety of conditions.
+Risk factors used in the guidelines (CHEST.
+2012;141(2):e419S–e496S) are based on Caprini scores, which physicians can use to assess an individual patient’s risk for developing DVT based on a variety of conditions.

 “The Caprini score was developed for general surgery, but it has been applied pretty widely outside,” said John Cramer, MD, assistant professor of otolaryngology at Wayne State University in Detroit.
 “It’s been validated in ENT as well.”
 Dr. Cramer added that otolaryngologists with an interest in DVT and pulmonary embolism (PE) prophylaxis are using either the Caprini score or some other risk-based system to assess patients.